tkrotoff/flex-wrap-layout/README.md

 | <input>     |              | <input>     |
 ```
 This would also solve other problems (all of them?).

+To work around this, [`detectRowWrap()`](src/detectRowWrap.ts) is a JavaScript function that detects when an element is wrapped and lets you define the CSS that goes with it.

 ## Build and run